FLHS PATRIOT BATTALION JROTC

 • What are 2 parts of command?

-The Preparatory command & the Command of Execution.
+The preparatory command and the command of execution.

 • What foot do you call the command rear march?